rasmenis/Digital-Portfolio-Term4/INTERVIEW SKILLS/Reflection_Interview_Skills.md

 # Interview Skills – Reflection (STAR Technique)

 ## Situation
-As part of the **Work Readiness and Professional Development** module, I completed an **Interview Skills assessment** aimed at improving my understanding of how to prepare for and perform effectively during job interviews.
+As part of the **Work Readiness**, I completed an **Interview Skills assessment** aimed at improving my understanding of how to prepare for and perform effectively during job interviews.
 The activity focused on important areas such as **interview purpose, the CAR method, company research, self-introduction techniques,** and **how to handle difficult questions** like discussing weaknesses.

 ---